President of Iran: Legality of a woman to be candidate

 The legality of women running for presidency depends upon the meaning of one of the criteria the candidate is required to fill.
 The 115th article of the Iranian constitution states that the president must be elected from among "religious and political men" or "religious and political personalities", depending on the interpretation (رجال مذهبی و سیاسی).
 In 1997, the Guardian Council used the first interpretation to reject the candidature of Azam Taleghani, the first woman to run for presidency.
 However, before the 2021 presidential election, the guardian council's spokesman said that legally there is no impediment for a woman to be president.

 Inability

+The supreme leader holds the authority to dismiss the elected president if the president has been impeached by Parliament or found guilty of violating the Constitution by the Supreme Court.

 According to the article 131 of the Iranian constitution, "In case of death, dismissal, resignation, absence, or illness lasting longer than two months of the President or when his term in office has ended and a new president has not been elected due to some impediments, or similar other circumstances, his first deputy shall assume, with the approval of the leader, the powers and functions of the president.
 The Council, consisting of the speaker of the Islamic Consultative Assembly, Chief Justice, and the first deputy of the president, is obliged to arrange for a new president to be elected within a maximum period of fifty days.
 In case of death of the first deputy to the president, or other matters which prevent him to perform his duties or when the president does not have a first deputy, the Leader shall appoint another person in his place."